 If your child’s attendance falls below 90%, they will be classed as a persistent absentee.
 You will first be sent a letter regarding your child’s attendance if it hits 94%.
 If their attendance still does not improve, you will then be invited for a discussion with the school’s attendance team or class teacher to discuss ways in which we can support you to improve their attendance.

 If attendance still does not improve, you will be invited to a further meeting with the local authority’s educational welfare officer (EWO) and continued persistent absence may well lead to the issue of a fixed penalty notice.

 When pupils arrive late, they miss out on essential instructions given at the beginning of the lesson.
 This can significantly reduce achievement, regardless of academic ability.
 Children may also feel awkward arriving to the classroom when everyone else is settled.
 Furthermore, when one pupil arrives late, it disrupts the entire class and the teacher. therefore, everyone’s education is compromised.

 Lessons in Reception classes, Key Stage 1 and 2 start at 8.50am at St Michael’s Primary School.
-Teachers arrive in the playground at 8.40am and take their class into school at around 8.45am so that pupils are in class and ready to be registered for 8.50am.
+Gates open at 8.40am for the children to go into school so that pupils are in class and ready to be registered for 8.50am.
 Therefore, any child who arrives in class after 8.50am may well be registered as Late (‘L’ code in the register).

 Once teachers have completed the Register, the Register is closed and any child who arrives late after the Register is closed will be registered as late.The only way to ensure that your child is not marked as late in the register is for them to be in their class line for when the teacher arrives to collect their class at 8.40am.